 Allergy and Immunology

 At Northside ENT we have our own internal allergy department.
-This department is under the direction of Dr. Jeffery C. Beach.
-We specialize in allergies that affect the ear, nose
+We specialize in allergies that affect the ear, nose and throat causing sinusitis, hearing loss, and dizziness.
+By incorporating allergy testing and treatment into our ENT practice, we are able to treat our patients more effectively.

 When the lining tissues of the nose and sinuses come into contact with allergens, a chemical called histamine is released from cells in the nose.
 Histamine causes the nose lining to swell, itch, and make too much mucus.